mmckechney/SqlBuildManager/docs/massively_parallel.md

 - Storage Account (`{prefix}storage`) - this account is used for all of the runtime logs files and a staging location for the Kubernetes build package
 - Service Bus Namespace and Topic (`{prefix}servicebus` and `sqlbuildmanager` respectively) - this is the Topic where the database target messages are sent and used by both Batch and Kubernetes
-- EventHub Namespace and EventHug (`{prefix}eventhubnamespace` and `{prefix}eventhub` respectively) - used for progress event tracking in Kubernetes and can also be used for Batch
+- EventHub Namespace and EventHub (`{prefix}eventhubnamespace` and `{prefix}eventhub` respectively) - used for progress event tracking in Kubernetes and can also be used for Batch
 - Key Vault (`{prefix}keyvault`) - used to store the secrets to access the storage account, service bus, event hub and databases at runtime
 - Managed Identity (`{prefix}identity`) - the identity used by both Kubernetes and Batch to access the secrets in the Key Vault
 - AKS Cluster (`{prefix}aks`) - a managed Kubernetes cluster with 2 worker nodes for running container database builds.
+You can increase the worker node count as needed.
 - Batch Account (`{prefix}batchacct`) - a Batch account used to process database builds.
 Pre-configured with two applications `SqlBuildManagerLinux` and `SqlBuildManagerWindows` that have the local build of the console app uploaded to each respective OS target.
 Also pre-configured to use the Managed Identity
 - 2 Azure SQL Servers (`{prefix}sql-a` and `{prefix}sql-b`) each with `-testDatabaseCount` number of databases.These can be used for integration testing from `SqlBuildManager.Console.ExternalTest.csproj`

 In addition to creating the resources above it will create the following files in the `outputPath` location folder:

-1. `settingsfile-*.json` - batch settings files that contains all of the SQL, Batch, Storage and Service Bus endpoints and connection keys for use in testing. there will also be two files ending with `-keyvault.json` that will not contain any secrets, but will instead contain the Key Vault name.
+1. `settingsfile-*.json` - batch settings files that contains all of the SQL, Batch, Storage and Service Bus endpoints and connection keys for use in testing.
+There will also be two files ending with `-keyvault.json` that will not contain any secrets, but will instead contain the Key Vault name.
 The secrets will also have been saved to the Key Vault.
 2. `settingsfilekey.txt` - a text file containing the encryption key for the settings files
-3. `secrets.yaml` - secrets file containing the the keys, connection strings and password used by Kubernetes.
-This file is not needed if using Key Vault
+3. `secrets.yaml` - secrets file containing the the Base64 encoded keys, connection strings and password used by Kubernetes.
+This file is not needed if using Key Vault.
 4. `runtime.yaml` - runtime files template for Kubernetes builds
 5. `secretsProviderClass.yaml` - the Azure Key vault `SecretProviderClass` configuration set up with the Key Vault name and Managed Identity information.
 Used by Kubernetes when leveraging Key Vault
 6. `podIdentityAndBinding.yaml` - the Azure Key vault `AzureIdentity` and `AzureIdentityBinding` configuration set up  with the Key Vault name and Managed Identity information.
 Used by Kubernetes when leveraging Key Vault
-7. `databasetargets.cfg` - a pre-configured database listing file for use in a Batch, Kubernetes or threaded execution targeting the SQL Azure databases just created
+7. `databasetargets.cfg` - a pre-configured database listing file for use in a Batch, Kubernetes or threaded execution targeting the SQL Azure databases just created.
+This is used by the integration tests

 **IMPORTANT:** These files can be used _as is_ for the integration testing but are also great reference examples of how to create your own files for production use

-The keys, connection strings and passwords can now be stored in Azure Key Vault rather than saving the encrypted values in a settings file or being passed in via the command line.
-Regardless if you use Batch or Kubernetes, this integration is enabled by leveraging [User Assigned Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities).
-To easily accomplish this setup, there are a set of PowerShell scripts in the [`scripts/templates` folder](../../scripts/templates).

 ----